mindful-math/LOB-Modeling/README.md

-This semester, the repo will serve to compile a collection of fundamental market making models, as well as explorations of my own.
+This semester/year, the repo will serve to compile a collection of fundamental market making models, as well as explorations of my own.
+I apologize for the docs and structure of this - I just wanted to make functional & readable model code available for people to use - most of the original papers do not include code and this helps for reproducability/verifying results.

 **glosten-milgrom-simple.py**
 This is the simplest version - given some order book at each time, it computes the expected bid and ask.
 Here we can see the math & intuition blend nicely - spreads begin to converge after n trades as they gain more info on the "true" price